Complexity theory of orbit closure intersection for tensors: reductions, completeness, and graph isomorphism hardness: Introduction

 \begin{theorem} The invariant algebra of a tensor tuple representation is spanned by contraction invariants. \end{theorem} For $\GL(V)$ this description is classical and can be viewed as a reformulation of the classical first fundamental theorem of invariants~\cite{Weyl-book}.
 Similar description of invariants also hold for reductive subgroups of $\GL(V)$.
 In this case the contraction invariants can contain a finite number of fundamental invariant tensors alongside the argument tensors.
 For $\Og(V)$ and $\Sp(V)$ these are the tensors in $V \otimes V$ and $V^* \otimes V^*$ representing invariant bilinear forms, for $\SL(V)$ these are tensors representing determinants as multilinear functions of several vectors in $V$ and $V^*$, and for the symmetric group $\Symg_n$ the fundamental invariants are the bilinear form $\sum_{i = 1}^n e_i^{*} \otimes e_i^* \in \bbC^{n*} \otimes \bbC^{n*}$ and the diagonal tensor $\sum_{i = 1}^n e_i^{\otimes 3} \in (\bbC^n)^{\otimes 3}$.
 The descriptions for other classical groups also follow from the corresponding first fundamental theorems, and the case of general reductive groups is considered in~\cite{Sch08-first-fundamental-MR2379100,DM23-wheeled-props-MR4568127}.

-To prove that a polynomial map $\alpha \colon X \to Y$ between tensor tuple representations of the groups $\group{G}$ and $\group{H}$ reflects closure equivalence we most often use \cref{thm:reflect} and \cref{main:contraction-invariants}.
+To prove that a polynomial map $\alpha \colon X \to Y$ between tensor tuple representations of the groups $\group{G}$ and $\group{H}$ reflects closure equivalence we most often use \cref{mainlemma:reflect} and \cref{main:contraction-invariants} as follows.
 We consider an arbitrary contraction invariant $G$ on $X$ and represent it as a multiple of $F \circ \alpha$ for some contraction invariant $F$ on $Y$.
 The main part of the proof is the construction of the invariant $F$ as a tensor contraction given $G$ as a tensor contraction.
-This is in fact much stronger than the condition required by \cref{thm:reflect}: in our cases the map $F \mapsto F \circ \alpha$ is a surjection from $\bbC[Y]^{\group{H}}$ to $\bbC[X]^{\group{G}}$.
+This construction in fact gives a condition much stronger than required by \cref{mainlemma:reflect}, namely, for our reductions the pullback map $F \mapsto F \circ \alpha$ is a surjection from $\bbC[Y]^{\group{H}}$ to $\bbC[X]^{\group{G}}$.

 We note that similar surjective maps relating invariant algebras for representations of various groups are used in~\cite{DM-lowerbound} to prove exponential lower bounds on the degree of separating invariants, but for this the surjections between invariant algebras must be degree-preserving, which is a much stronger condition than needed for our goals.

+The description of invariants given in~\Cref{main:contraction-invariants} is only valid in characteristic $0$, which is why we restrict our attention to group actions over $\mathbb{C}$.
+In prime characteristic some of the simpler reductions can be proven using different methods, but the general picture remains unclear.